mdemirman/crup-app-backend/README.md

 # Product Management CRUD API

-A robust RESTful API built with Node.js, Express.js, and MongoDB for managing product data.
+A RESTful API built with Node.js, Express.js, and MongoDB for managing product data.
 This API provides full CRUD (Create, Read, Update, Delete) operations for products with proper error handling and validation.

 ## 🚀 Features